iffy/restful-api-design/methods.rst

 The HTTP RFC specifies that PUT must take a full new resource representation as the request entity.
-This means that if for example only certain attributes are provided, those should be remove (i.e. set to null).
+This means that if for example only certain attributes are provided, those should be removed (i.e. set to null).

 An additional method called PATCH `has been proposed recently
 <http://tools.ietf.org/html/rfc5789>`_.
 The semantics of this call are like PUT